-First Institute is approved for veterans' (Massage Therapy Program) training through the State of Illinois Department of Veterans' Affairs.
-The Medical Assisting, Medical Assisting Blended, Dental Assisting and Dental Assisting Blended are approved by the Illinois Workforce Innovation and Opportunity Act (WIOA) for WIOA funded training.
+First Institutes' Massage Therapy program is approved for Veterans training through the State of Illinois Department of Veterans' Affairs.
+The Medical Assisting and Dental Assisting programs are approved by the Illinois Workforce Innovation and Opportunity Act (WIOA) for WIOA funded training.